 Please enter your name, email and zip code below to sign up!

-To keep our clients, staff, and volunteers safe, and in accordance with city and state guidelines, programs and services at The Salvation Army Crystal Lake Corps Community Center are modified until further notice.
+To keep our clients, staff, and volunteers safe, and in accordance with local and state guidelines, programs and services at The Salvation Army Crystal Lake Corps Community Center are modified until further notice.

 For the most up-to-date information, please contact us at 815-455-2769.